chr1st1ank/speeding-up-python/README.md

 ## Benchmarks used for comparison
 **1. Mergesort**
-[Mergesort](https://en.wikipedia.org/wiki/Merge_sort) is a very common because efficient array sorting algorithm.
+[Mergesort](https://en.wikipedia.org/wiki/Merge_sort) is a common and efficient array sorting algorithm.
 It is interesting for performance measurement, because it is a realistic type of algorithm with recursion, loops and if/else statements.
 But still it is easy enough to implement.
 The implementations used represent the
 "Top-down implementation" sketched out on wikipedia.